Welcome to Marathon Handbook’s age-graded running calculator.

 For example, if a 40-year-old female ran 4 miles in 30 minutes, this would equate to an age-graded score of 58%, signifying that they ran the distance 58% as fast as the world record time for said distance.

-To calculate their predicted time for the half marathon, firstly, the calculator divides the world record for the half marathon distance by the runner’s age factor to get an age and gender-adjusted record time, then, the calculator divides this by the runner’s age-graded score to adjust the world record based on the runner’s ability.
+To calculate their predicted time for theย half-marathon, firstly, the calculator divides the world record for the half-marathon distance by the runner’s age factor to get an adjusted record time, then, the calculator divides this by the runner’s age-graded score to adjust the world record based on the runner’s ability.

-It should be noted that the calculator tends to underpredict race times for longer distances, meaning that predictions for longer-than-half-marathon distances may be faster than how fast an individual would actually run the race.
+It should be noted that the calculator tends to underpredict race times for longer distances, meaning that predictions for distances longer than a half-marathon may be faster than the actual pace an individual would run the race.

 Age Grade Formulas Used